 The Vizio P Series TV is good for watching sports in well-lit environments.
 Its reflection handling is amazing, and it has excellent peak brightness, so glare shouldn't be an issue in most bright rooms.
 Sadly, you may notice motion blur with fast-moving players or balls because the response time is only decent.
 It also has narrow viewing angles, so it's not an ideal choice for watching the game in a large viewing area.

 The Vizio P65Q9 is excellent for gaming.
-It has a 120Hz panel with FreeSync support, but there are some issues getting the VRR to work in 4k at 120Hz.
-Its HDMI 2.1 inputs also only seem to work to their full capabilities with consoles and not PCs.
+It has a 120Hz panel with FreeSync support to reduce screen tearing.
+It also has HDMI 2.1 bandwidth, but you need to update it to the latest firmware for it to work properly.
 Input lag is really low, and even though it has a decent response time, there's still visible motion blur with fast-moving content.

 The Vizio PQ9 is impressive for HDR content.
 Its VA panel displays deep and uniform blacks and the local dimming feature does a decent job at improving the picture quality in dark scenes.
 It displays a really wide color gamut for HDR content and gets bright enough to make highlights pop the way the creator intended.

 The Vizio P Series Quantum TV is excellent for HDR gaming.
 It has excellent gaming performance thanks to its 120Hz panel, FreeSync support, and low input lag.
-It has HDMI 2.1 inputs, but there are issues properly displaying 4k games up to 120fps.
+It has full HDMI 2.1 bandwidth, but only after updating it to the latest firmware.
 In terms of HDR, it has a high native contrast, decent local dimming, a wide color gamut, and high peak brightness, so highlights pop and colors are vivid.

 The Vizio P Series is great to use as a PC monitor.
 It has low input lag for a responsive desktop experience, but its response time is just decent.
 It has amazing reflection handling and excellent peak brightness if you want to use it in a bright room, but it has narrow viewing angles, so the edges look washed out if you sit too close.
 Also, it only displays chroma 4:4:4 with 1080p and 4k signals at 60Hz, as it can't do it with 120Hz signals.